 According to which criteria will my application be examined?

 While evaluating your application, points for several criteria will be awarded.
 Subsequently all applicants will be sorted according to their points.
 If there are more applicants for one university than available spaces, the best candidates according to the points awarded will be chosen.
-Furthermore, at least half of all possible points must be attained.
+We reserve the right to reject applicants with especially bad applications.

 The individual criteria are: